ujvalN/study-better-app/README.md

 3. Run 'python3 app.py' to start the backend server(do this if you are doing front end as well, because this gives input to frontend)

 ### Frontend
-1. Go into frontend folder
+1. Go into frontend folder.
 2. Run 'npm start' to ensure it works, it should give some physics questions for now (this is the DEVELOPMENT server, so use this when writing code).
 3. Run 'npm run build' to make the PRODUCTION server, this is the final product kind of.